 Explore the adjectives

 If you wanted to, you could now go on to explore the adjectives ‘gay’, ‘bright’ and ‘little’ in more detail, whilst the ‘hands were like paws’ simile could lead you into a discussion on imagery.
 Because this example is from a poem, you could also think about discussing poetic voice.

 Do you know some of the literary terms in the glossary?
 To get good grades you must know enough of them to be able to discuss your literary texts analytically.
 You probably know many of them, although you certainly won’t need them all.
 I’m not suggesting you have to learn the glossary!
 However, you need enough terminology to enable you to write about a text clearly, precisely and intelligently.
 Without it, you will struggle to analyse literature effectively.

 If you check online you should be able to find a good glossary of literary terms.
 AQA has one to support both English Language and Literature & here is another online glossary of purely literary terms.

 Find an essay where you got a lower mark than you expected to and check it for literary terminology.
 Highlight each term you have used.
 Are there many of them?
 Could you have used more of them to frame your answer?
 The terminology of literature should be there throughout your essay, multiple times and in every paragraph of analysis.
 If it is not, then you are probably dropping marks.
 Try working on this one aspect initially and see if your grade starts to rise.

-Need an experienced tutor to help you get high grades?
-Find an expert English tutor
+Need an experienced tutor to help your child get high grades in English?